jbwilliams1/resumeapp/README.md

 # Resume App

 ## Introduction
-This is just a small application employing a variety of technologies commonly found in a .NET Core MVC application built for the purposes of
+This is just a small application employing a variety of technologies commonly found in a .NET Core MVC application built for the purposes of having a working .NET/C# code sample!

 ## Technology Used